automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ammosaurus.md

 # Ammosaurus
-## Description: This may (or may not) have been the same dinosaur as Anchisaurus.
+## This may (or may not) have been the same dinosaur as Anchisaurus.